fearoffish/eve-market-firehose/README.md

 	/var/log/eve/emdr-read.log

 It assumes that you're using systemd for init.
 Otherwise feel free to start it up with your own script.

+The target emdr-read.target is composed of the EMDR Relay and MongoDB in my case.
+Feel free to change it how you'd like